-International Travel-Associated Dengue Fever: Two cases of dengue fever were reported this week in persons that had international travel.
+International Travel-Associated Dengue Fever: One case of dengue fever was reported this week in a person that had international travel.
 In 2021, 37 travel-associated dengue fever cases have been reported.
-In 2022, two travel-associated dengue fever cases have been reported.
+In 2022, three travel-associated dengue fever cases have been reported.